NixOS/nixpkgs/doc/stdenv/meta.chapter.md

 ### `repository` {#var-meta-repository}

-HTTP-browsable source tree of the package.
-Automatically set if the package uses a `fetchFrom*` fetcher for its `src`.
+A webpage where the package's source code can be viewed.  `https` links are preferred if available.
+Automatically set to a default value if the package uses a `fetchFrom*` fetcher for its `src`.
 Example: `https://github.com/forthy42/gforth`

 ### `downloadPage` {#var-meta-downloadPage}